duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_triggers.md

 # Triggers

 There are two types of triggers, **words** and **regex**.
-We insist that you use word triggers whenever possible as they are several orders of magnitude faster than regexp triggers (a hash check vs. a regexp match).
-You *can* use a regular expression as a trigger but unless it's completely necessary, we encourage you to instead use a word trigger followed by the use of regular expressions (in the `handle` function) to further qualify the query once the instant answer has been triggered.
-This way, the triggering of the instant answer is simplified and quick, but the use of a regex inside the `handle` allows you to make sure the instant answer works for the given query.
+We insist that you use word triggers whenever possible as they are simpler and faster.

 ## Word Triggers